pytest-dev/pytest/doc/en/example/pythoncollection.rst

 and a setup.py dummy file like this::

     # content of setup.py
-    0/0  # will raise exeption if imported
+    0/0  # will raise exception if imported

 then a pytest run on python2 will find the one test when run with a python2 interpreters and will leave out the setup.py file::